SciML/ModelingToolkitCourse/docs/src/lectures/lecture7.md

           ``|P\cap A| = |A| - |A \cap B|`` and ``|P\cap B| = |B| - |A \cap B|``.
           By the maximality of ``A``, we know ``|A|>|B|``.
 Therefore, ``|P\cap A| > |P\cap B|``.
-        - By the previous arguement, there must be at least one connected component such that it contains more edges in ``A`` than ``B``.
-Since all cycles in ``P`` must be even length and alternating, such segement can only be a path, and in particular, an augmenting path with respect to ``B``.
+        - By the previous argument, there must be at least one connected component such that it contains more edges in ``A`` than ``B``.
+Since all cycles in ``P`` must be even length and alternating, such segment can only be a path, and in particular, an augmenting path with respect to ``B``.
       ``\blacksquare``